 If you’re interested in using an AI-powered technology that expedites and improves your brief formatting—while still incorporating the expertise of a licensed attorney—consider giving TypeLaw a try.

-Join us for AI & Legal Briefs: Trust But Verify, a live webinar where we’ll dive deeper into these issues and discuss how you can use AI to your advantage, while minimizing risk.
+Watch the webinar AI & Legal Briefs: Trust But Verify, where experts dive deeper into these issues and discuss how you can use AI to your advantage in your briefing process, while minimizing risk.